DungeonMaestro215/LED_Project/README.md

 *** Alexa Integration ??? ***
 * Figure out how to make Alexa make HTTP requests
+* How to handle colors? or various effects
 * Create voice commands that correspond to that request

 *** Audio Visualzing ***